 Claude Monet fell in love with Venice the first time he saw it.
-He was 68 years old and he went for a trip with his wife, Alice Hoschedé.
-Venice’s light and colors seduced the painter, like many other artists before.
-Monet just couple of days after several days looking for locations, felt an urge to paint.
+He was 68 years old, and he went on a trip with his wife, Alice Hoschedé.
+The light and colors of Venice seduced the painter, like many other artists before.
+After just several days of looking for locations, Monet felt the urge to paint.

-Few days after Monet’s return to Paris, Bernheim-Jeune acquired twenty-eight of the thirty-seven views of Venice, although Monet kept the pictures in his studio until 1912 to add their finishing touches.
+A few days after Monet’s return to Paris, Bernheim-Jeune acquired twenty-eight of the thirty-seven views of Venice, although Monet kept the pictures in his studio until 1912 to add their finishing touches.
 After the death of Alice in 1911, Monet finally agreed on a date for the exhibition at Bernheim-Jeune.
-Claude Monet Venise opened on May 28, 1912 and was greeted with significant critical acclaim.
+Claude Monet Venise opened on May 28, 1912, and was greeted with significant critical acclaim.